hieuvp/learning-python/learn-the-basics/hello-world/README.md

 ## `print()`

-> Print out a line and also includes a newline.
+> Print out a line and also include a newline.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=print.py) -->
 <!-- The below code snippet is automatically added from print.py -->